-The third step involved the collection of the data analyzed in this work.
-Qualitas.class Corpus comprises files in XML format with the software metrics of the software systems.
-As most of the software used in this work are from Qualitas.class Corpus, these files were used.
-Since Kolmafia 17.3 data are not in this corpus, its code was downloaded and its metrics was collected.
-The tools Eclipse 4.2 Juno IDE and Metrics 1.3.6 plugin were used for this purpose.
-The metrics of Kolmafia 17.3 were exported to XML file.
+The third step involved the data collection to be analyzed.
+Qualitas.class Corpus comprises files in XML format with the metrics of the software systems.
+As most of the software used in this study are from Qualitas.class Corpus, we used these files.
+Since Kolmafia 17.3 data are not in this corpus.
+So, we downloaded its code and collected its metrics.
+We used the Eclipse 4.2 Juno IDE and Metrics 1.3.6 plugin for this purpose.

-To verify the existence of design patterns in the software, a tool proposed by Tsantsalis et al. [17], called Design Pattern Detection using Similarity Scoring 4 (DPDSS), was used.
-According to the authors, this tool models all aspects of design patterns by means of directed graphs, represented by quadratic matrices, and applies an algorithm called Similarity Scoring.
+To verify the design patterns existence in the software, we used Design Pattern Detection using Similarity Scoring 4 (DPDSS) tool [22].
+It models all aspects of design patterns by means of directed graphs, represented by quadratic matrices, and applies an algorithm called Similarity Scoring.
 This algorithm receives as input the system and the graph of the design pattern, and then, calculates the similarity scores between the vertices of the graph.
-According to Tsantsalis et al. [17], the main advantage of this approach is the ability to detect not only the patterns in their base form, which is normally found in the literature, but also the modified versions of it.
+The main advantage of this approach is the ability to detect not only the patterns in their base form, which is normally found in the literature, but also the modified versions of it [22].
 We previously tested DPDSS with three systems: JHotDraw 5.1, JRefactory 2.6.24 and JUnit 3.7, and no false positive occurrence of design patterns was returned.
 False negatives were returned only for two design patterns: Factory Method and State.
 The results presented by this tool were very satisfactory, showing that it is effective in identifying instances of design patterns.